-Taxation and public sector assistance for businesses have been the object of several studies conducted within the Institute for Public Policy.
+Taxation and public support for businesses have been the object of several studies conducted within the Institute for Public Policy.
 Corporate taxes interact with a number of tax credits and specific subsidies and are rendered more complex by the imbrication of legal structures built by groups of companies.
 Understanding the taxation landscape and its implications for firms’ activities thus requires an extensive effort in unpacking complexities.

-Company taxation is increasingly central in policy discussions in OECD countries.
+Corporate taxation is increasingly central in policy discussions in OECD countries.
 On the one hand, many governments have introduced taxation reforms designed to reduce the tax burden on firms, with the aim of encouraging growth (for example, tax rate reductions, tax credits for research, and the like).

 Understanding the taxation landscape and its implications for firms’ activities requires a significant effort in unpacking complexities.